data-apis/dataframe-api/protocol/dataframe_protocol_summary.md

     _Rationale: prescribing a single in-memory representation in this protocol would lead to unnecessary copies being made if that represention isn't the native one a library uses._
-    _Note: the memory layout is columnnar.
+    _Note: the memory layout is columnar.
 Row-major dataframes can use this protocol, but not in a zero-copy fashion (see requirement 2 above)._
 12. Must support chunking, i.e. accessing the data in "batches" of rows.
     There must be metadata the consumer can access to learn in how many